 - Good to Know: To squeeze out more juice, roll the fruit on the counter while pressing firmly with the palm of your hand, or microwave it for 10 to 20 seconds, then let it stand for about 2 minutes.

 - Select: Select plump, smooth grapes with stems that are green and well connected to the fruit.
 Red grapes should be a rich red; white grapes should have a frosty green tone.
 Avoid bright green grapes unless you like a tart taste.

 - Store: Store in a resealable plastic bag in the back of the refrigerator.
-If you wash grapes before storing, they will spoil in
+If you wash grapes before storing, they will spoil in about a week.

 Life Span: 2 to 3 weeks.